Learn / Guides / GA glossary (A-Z)

-Let’s take a look at how to find your goal conversion rate, what you need to look out for in GA, and how you can get closer to answering the ‘why’ question.
+Let’s take a look at how to find your goal conversion rate, what you need to look out for in GA, and how you can get closer to answering the question ‘why’.

 Goals in Google Analytics help you keep track of the actions your website visitors did or didn't take.
-A goal conversion takes place when your visitors complete a specific action you are tracking—for example, make a purchase, add a product to cart, or sign up for a newsletter.
+A goal conversion (or goal completion) takes place when your visitors complete a specific action you are tracking—for example, make a purchase, add a product to cart, or sign up for a newsletter.

 You access the Goals report under Conversion > Goals > Overview, where you can select the goal you’re interested in from a drop-down menu and see relevant data.